Bakersfield College's Student Conduct Policy is available on the Kern Community College District website.

 Taking a restorative justice approach requires a philosophical shift and a personable professional to interact with the students, parents, faculty, and the community to repair the balance back into the students’ life, rather than simply following protocol and penalizing.

 Students are expected to observe a proper standard of conduct, showing such respect for order, morality, personal honor and the rights of others as demanded of good citizens.
 Failure to do so will be sufficient cause for disciplinary action.
-The Student Code of Conduct is available in the Office of Student Life, Campus Center 4.
+The Student Code of Conduct is available in the Office of Student Life located at the new Campus Center building in the center of campus.